ome-zarr-models/ome-zarr-models-py/docs/index.md

   between values that are present but set to `null` in saved metadata, and fields that are not present.
 Any fields set to `None` in the Python objects are currently not written when they are saved back to the JSON metadata using this package.
+- We do not currently validate [`bioformats2raw` metadata](https://ngff.openmicroscopy.org/0.4/index.html#bf2raw)
+  This is because it is transitional, and we have decided to put time into implementing other parts of the specification.
+We would welcome a pull request to add this functionality though!